CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 	request_memory = 1GB
 	request_disk = 1GB

-	# Tell HTCondor to run instances of our calculation from a list
+	# Tell HTCondor to run instances of our calculation
 	queue
 	```